banach-space/llvm-tutor/README.md

 This pass demonstrates how to request results from other analysis passes in LLVM.
-In particular, it relies on the [Dominator Tree](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) analysis pass from LLVM, which is is used to obtain the dominance tree for the basic blocks in the input function.
+In particular, it relies on the [Dominator Tree](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) analysis pass from LLVM, which is used to obtain the dominance tree for the basic blocks in the input function.

 ### Run the pass